Azure/api-management-developer-portal/README.md

 ## <a name="feedback"></a> Bug reports and feedback

-You can provide us feedback, submit a feature request, or open a bug report through [the repository's Issues section](https://github.com/Azure/api-management-developer-portal/issues).
+You can provide us feedback, submit a feature request, or file a bug report through [the repository's Issues section](https://github.com/Azure/api-management-developer-portal/issues).
+We're especially looking for your feedback on [the Issues marked with the *community* label](https://github.com/Azure/api-management-developer-portal/issues?q=is%3Aopen+is%3Aissue+label%3Acommunity).

 ## <a name="contributions"></a> Contributions

-We welcome contributions.
+We welcome and appreciate community contributions.
 See the details in [the contributions file](CONTRIBUTIONS.md).

 ## <a name="license"></a> License